qwaneu/qwaneu.github.io/_drafts/hexagonal-backend-example.md

 image: /attachments/blogposts/2020/t-h-chia-1-Zr2ye5588-unsplash.jpg
 ---

-We have shared a number of posts on the Hexagonal Architecture architecture
-pattern: how it helps in your automated test  architecture, how it looks like when applied in a Vue.js based front-end.
-In this post, we will share how we applied it in the Python based back-end component for the Online Agile Fluency® Diagnostic application we are working on.
+Hexagonal Archtecture allows us to continuously evolve a web backend.
+In this post we'll show you how we do that.
+It is a continuation of a series, previous installments demenstonrated how Hexagonal architecture facilitates automated test architecture, and development of a Vue.js based front-end.
+In this post, we will share how we applied it in the back-end for the Online Agile Fluency Diagnostic application.

 ![hexagons image](/attachments/blogposts/2020/t-h-chia-1-Zr2ye5588-unsplash.jpg)
 {: class="post-image post-image-70" }